Recover, Recharge, and Regroup for Fall

 Listen to this article

 Now, school is out, the weather has gotten warmer, and it is time for you to recover, regroup, and recharge so that you are ready to face new challenges in the fall.
 To do this, start by engaging in some much-needed self-care.
 Think about creating a self-care plan or a self-care SMART goal (that is specific, measurable, attainable, relevant, and time-bound).
 Design your goal with change in mind.
 Depending upon where you live, the current situation in your community, your personal health, etc., you will need to think about how you can recover, regroup, and recharge.
-You may still be in isolation at home, able to gather in very small socially distanced groups, or possibly able to gather in larger groups that are properly socially distanced.
 No matter your situation, you will find ideas and strategies below to help you meet your needs.

 Recover

-We are in a pandemic, and you likely just ended the school year teaching remotely.
+The school year can be exhausting, and you deserve some rest.
 Take some deep breaths, relax, and use some of your time this summer to recover.
 Below are a few ideas to help speed along the recovery process.

 • Sleep!